dan-locke/lexes/README.md

 Proximity operators do not work in conjunction with boolean operators in Elasticsearch.
 To get around this, a span_near query is used with a slop of 1,000,000 to represent an AND operator, and span_or represents an OR operator.

+/n operators are parsed from smallest to largest, the same as done by Lexis(see https://www.lexisnexis.com/help/global/US/en_US/gh_terms.asp).

 Not Operators
 --------------------
 "NOT" is supported both as "a AND NOT b" (Lexis format), or by simply specifying "a NOT b".